Scurvide/twinbase-dlt/README.md

 5. Submit a pull request.

 Local development is a bit tricky as Twinbase uses GitHub Actions as an intergal part of the platform, but feel free to try!

-## To create your own Twinbase

-1. Create a new repository with the "Use this template" button on the [twinbase/twinbase](https://github.com/twinbase/twinbase) page.
-(Sign in to GitHub if you can't see the button.)
-2. In the newly created repository, activate GitHub Actions from the Actions tab if necessary, and manually run the "File modifier" workflow.
-(This will modify the files to match your GitHub account.
-Running the workflow several times will not cause any harm.)
-3. Activate GitHub Pages from Settings > Pages > Source to `main` branch and `/docs` folder.
-4. A link to the web interface of Twinbase will be shown at the Pages page.
-If you have not made any domain name customizations, it is in the form *\<username\>.github.io/\<repository name\>*.
-5. Updates: Unfortunately any updates from the template repository must currently be made manually.
-But you can also just make another Twinbase and copy your twin folders and files there.

-Forks can be used as well and might make updating easier, but their use has not been properly tested.

 ## Store hashes of twin documents to an Ethereum distributed ledger
 Hashes of twin documents (`index.json`) can be stored to a DLT (distributed ledger technology) for later verification of the integrity of the document.
 Hashes may be stored to a DLT with GitHub Actions.